KansasCityWomeninTechnology/cocktails-worksheets/docs/tools/vscode/README.md

 ![Visual Studio Code welcome screen](images/vs-code-welcome.png)

+>[!TIP]
+>**macOS users** Add VS Code to your system path by following the [instructions on VS Code's install page](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

 # Configuring Visual Studio Code :id=configure

 Next, to get the most out of Visual Studio Code, we need to install extensions.

 If you have ever downloaded and installed a custom font to use in your word processing program, installing extensions is similar.
 They are features that can be individually installed to enhance your experience.

-We will install required extension and list optional extensions you can install at the end of the page to add a little pizzazz to your coding experience.
+We will install required extensions and list optional extensions you can install at the end of the page to add a little pizzazz to your coding experience.

 # Required Extensions